jbatson5/SCALE-test/docs/MAVRIC.rst

 the sampled source positions from the biased source.

-:numref:`tab4-19` shows the results from all six photon MAVRIC runs, each using their own importance map and biased source.
+:numref:`tab4-19` shows the results from all six photon MAVRIC runs, each using its own importance map and biased source.

 The MAVRIC results of the photon problem compare well against SAS4 and analog Monaco, as shown in :numref:`tab4-20` and :numref:`tab4-21`.